FROSTR-ORG/igloo-desktop/README.md

 #### What does it mean to recover a keyset?
 Recovering a keyset is the process of reconstructing your original private key (nsec) by combining a sufficient number of shares (meeting the threshold requirement) using polynomial interpolation.
 This is useful when you need to access your full private key, such as when migrating to a new system.
 The recovery process uses the FROST protocol's share combination algorithm to reconstruct the original private key.

+### Key Rotation

 #### How do you rotate a keyset?
-Rotating a keyset involves creating a new keyset and transferring your assets/identity to the new one.
-This is a security best practice that helps protect against potential compromises of your existing keyset.
-The process is as follows:
-1. Create a new keyset (from the same nsec)
+If one of your shares is lost or compromised, you can abandon it by replacing your existing shares with a new set.
+This renders the compromised share useless.
+The rotation process is simple:

+1. Re-import your nsec into Igloo and generate a new set of shares
 2. Destroy all existing shares from the old keyset (remove them from signers and delete)
-3. Transfer your newly created shares and group public key into your signers.
+3. Transfer your newly created shares to your signing devices
-4. You have now effectively rotated your keyset.

-If any shares were lost or stolen from the old keyset they have now been orphaned by you destroying the other shares in the old keyset.
+4. Your npub remains unchanged, and your online identity continues uninterrupted

+There is no limit to how many sets of shares your nsec can generate, and each new set is random.
+You can rotate as frequently as needed for security.

+#### Why would I rotate my shares?
+You should rotate your shares if:
+- You suspect one of your shares has been compromised
+- You've lost access to one or more shares
+- You want to change your threshold setup (e.g., from 2/3 to 3/5)
+- As a regular security practice, similar to changing passwords

+#### What are the benefits of using FROSTR?
+- Break up your nsec into fragments called "shares"
+- Create any kind of multi-signature setup (2/3, 3/5, etc.)
+- If one share is compromised, your secret key remains safe
+- Simple key rotation
+- Your npub doesn't change - maintain your existing nostr identity
+- Your signatures remain unchanged - nobody knows you're using multi-sig
+- End-to-end encrypted communication between signing nodes